crufter/nested/README.md

 u.(map[string]interface{})["hello"].(map[string]interface{})["this"].(map[string]interface{})	//... etc etc
 ```

-But not with package jsonp!
+But not with package Nested!
 ```
-magic, ok := jsonp.Get(u, "hello.this.is.an.example")
+magic, ok := nested.Get(u, "hello.this.is.an.example")
 fmt.Println(magic, ok)
 ```

 Will output something like:
 ```
-["hi", "there"] true
+"hi" true
 ```

 It's magic, really!